Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is not under control

 If the animal travels within 5 days before or after its owner

-If you and your pet are going to travel to the same place but cannot go together, you should book the animal's trip within 5 days before or after your own trip.
-The animal must then, in addition to a pet passport or veterinary certificate, have these documents with them:
+If you and your pet are going to travel to the same destination but cannot travel together, you should book the animal's trip within 5 days before or after your own trip.
+The animal must then, in addition to a pet passport or health certificate, have these documents with them:

 - A pet owner declaration for pets stating that your pet (ID number and passport number) may be transported by the agent or shipping company you are to hire and that the pet is not to be sold.
 Remember to fill in the box for power of attorney at the bottom of the form.